Yorwxue/CCR/Readme.md

 # Convolutional Connectionist-temporal-classification with Recurrent network(CCR)
++ This a project used to do Optical Character Recognition(ocr).
-## Train
+## Train & Test
-You can found information of how to using CCR in "CCR/CCR"
++ You can found more information of how to do in Readme.md of "CCR/CCR"
 ## Deploy
 ### Celery
 + Celery is an asynchronous task manager.